 Da Enzo al 29, top Trastevere restaurant

 When planning where to eat in Trastevere, impossible to forget Enzo Al 29, one of the best restaurants for traditional Roman food.
-This is one of the popular historic restaurants in Rome and you will be able to order all the typical local dishes.
+This is one of the popular historic restaurants in Rome where they serve all the typical local dishes.

 Such as?
 Try rigatoni alla carbonara, rigatoni all’amatriciana, tonnarelli cacio e pepe, coda alla vaccinara and Roman-style tripe.
 When in season, don’t miss the delicious artichokes carciofi alla romana.

 Enzo al 29 restaurant is located close to Santa Cecilia Basilica, so a perfect stop for a dinner in Trastevere after your sightseeing.

 - When: Every day except Sunday 12.30-3.30 pm and 7.30 to 11 pm.
 They accept reservations only for dinner over the phone (+39) 06 58 12 260.

 Zia, Modern Restaurant in Trastevere

 A young chef, Antonio Ziantoni, and a relatively young restaurant in one of Rome’s most competitive and most popular neighborhoods, Zia is one of the very best Trastevere restaurants.
 Not a cheap eat, Zia Restaurant is a guarantee of fine dining and elevated culinary experience.

 Awarded with a Michelin star, the food is eclectic and never boring.
 With a clear French influence, Ziantoni doesn’t stray too far from the local trattoria either, and the high quality of the ingredients is the perfect starting point for an original and delicious menu rooted in the Mediterranean but that often winks at Scandinavian flavors and traditions.